phthallo/fanfi.cx/README.md

 ## Production

-Use the provided `docker-compose.yml` file in production.
+You can use the provided `docker-compose.yml` file in production, or just build it yourself.

 By default, the port used is port 53 - feel free to update this by adding `PORT=<yourport>` to your `.env`, though if you do this all `dig` queries will need to have `-p <yourport>` added on the end.

 Make sure you run `sudo ufw allow <yourport>` to open the port you use.

 ## Roadmap

 - [ ] Search result pagination
 - [ ] Tag/other metadata support for works in search view
 - [ ] Overall work view from chapter

+## why 💀
+1. it's silly
+2. you can read on plane wifi now
+3. yes